-Congress passed the Consolidated Appropriations Act, 2021 (the Act) on December 21, 2020, which provides $900 billion for COVID-19 related relief, including $285 billion for the Payroll Protection Program (PPP).
-The Act makes multiple modifications to existing laws, including the CARES Act, extends some tax provisions set to expire, and includes several new programs.
+The Consolidated Appropriations Act, 2021 (the Act) is now law.
+The Act provides $900 billion for COVID-19 related relief, including $285 billion for the Payroll Protection Program (PPP).
+In summary, the Act makes multiple modifications to existing laws, including the CARES Act, extends some tax provisions set to expire, and includes several new programs.
 Below are some of the business provisions:

 Deductibility of Expenses: The Act clarifies Congress’ intent that expenses paid with forgiven loan proceeds are deductible for tax purposes.